 Professor in Psychiatry and Behavioral Sciences

-You can learn more about Marvin on his Duke Scholars page.
+You can read more about Jeff, including a list of his publications, on his Duke Scholars page.